CiscoDevNet/esxi-auto-installer/README.md

  6. `vi weasel.log`
  7. Review the file for clues about what went wrong.

-Here is an example of a bad route in the %pre section.
+Here is an example of a bad route in the %pre section:
 ![Kickstart Log](doc_images/kickstartlog.png)

+### Can I copy the ISO filename out (for automation)?
+At the moment, the easiest way to get the exact ISO filenames is to:\
+- Go to the API page on the top navigation bar.
+- Under the **iso** header, click on the "GET **/isos**" section to open it.
+- Click on the "Try it out" button.
+- Click on the blue "Execute" button.

+This will print a list of the current ISO files that you can copy or download.

 ### PXE Install: Which MAC address do I enter?
 Your servers often have multiple NICs, each with one or more MAC addresses.\
 The MAC address you add to Auto-Installer should be the MAC address of the NIC that will become your ESXi Mgmt Interface.
-This card to be configured to PXE Boot.
+This card needs to be configured to PXE Boot.

 ### PXE Install: After submitting a job to ESXi Auto-Installer, nothing happens to my server.
 Unlike the OOB install methods like CIMC, when using the PXE Installation method you must reboot the host yourself.
 In PXE Installs, Auto-Installer passively waits for the DHCP request from the host when the host attempts to PXE boot.